Ah, the beaches in Greenwich CT:

 1800s on Great Captain Island

 In 1868, a lighthouse was constructed on the eastern point of the island.
-The lighthouse keeper, his assistants, and their families lived a nearly self-sufficient existence on the island as they kept their own chickens, cows, and gardens.
+The lighthouse keeper, his assistants, and their families lived a self-sufficient existence.
+They kept their own chickens, cows, and gardens.
 The rest of the island was open to the public for camping, fishing, swimming, and hunting.

 1900s on Great Captain Island